Arch-Network/book/src/getting-started/compiling-helloworld.md

 Now that all of the dependencies are installed and we have successfully started our stack of development nodes, we can finally compile our contract and interact with it.

 ### Build
-Access the `examples/helloworld` folder and build the program.
+Access the `examples/helloworld` directory and build the program.

 This step will compile the example `helloworld` program into a RISC-V ELF file (the executable format expected by the zkVM).

-You will find the generated file at: `./target/helloworld.elf`
+You will find the generated file at: `./target/program.elf`

 ```bash
 cd examples/helloworld